-Note - If you select a combination of data type and value format that cannot logically match the OID selected, you will be able to save the OID profile; however, when the SNMP Poller is run, this invalid combination will cause an error.
+If you select a combination of data type and value format that cannot logically match the OID selected, you are able to save the OID profile; however, when the SNMP Poller is run, this invalid combination causes an error.

 - 6. Once you have tested the OID with an existing network monitor Element, and have verified or reconfigured its Collection Info details, click Next. - 7.
 In the Basic Metric Info section, for graphing and configuration purposes, confirm the use of the MIB-supplied object name, or enter a new unique - 8.
-Optionally provide a Description of the object value. - 9.
-Select the Unit of measurement to associated with collected object values.
+Optionally provide a Description of the object value. - Select the Unit of measurement to associated with collected object values.